ceedee666/drumm.sh/content/teaching/thesis.md

 1. Development and Evaluation of a case study for process automation using BPMN and DMN
 1. Analysis of the usage of open source software in small and mid-size companies
+1. Analysis of the YouTube statistics of an online lecture.

 ## Supervised Thesis